zuozhenggh/learning-library/sprints/analytics/sprint-faw-verify-incremental-update/sprint-faw-verify-incremental-update.md

 ![Create table](images/create-table.png)

 Congratulations!
-You have just learned how to verify that your incremental updates have started and been completed in Fusion Analytics Warehouse and when and why you would need to do this.
+You have just learned how to verify that your incremental updates have been completed in Fusion Analytics Warehouse and when and why you would need to do this.

 ## Learn More